 We firmly believe that there is always room for us to do better.
 We will work to hold ourselves accountable to transparently sharing our progress in equity, diversity, and inclusion with our partners, and we encourage you to reach out with feedback.Email Us

 The most vibrant economy is one in which everyone can contribute.
 Supporting the success of immigrants, refugees, and underrepresented talent creates more diverse, innovative, and productive workplaces and communities.

 To build more inclusive economies and communities, we must center equity, diversity, inclusion, and racial justice in our work, both internally and externally.
 This means that we must first acknowledge the historical roots of racism and discrimination that our systems and societies were built on.
-Today, in the very workforce, education, and immigration systems that our funding focuses on, structural racism and inequity persist, preventing many immigrants, refugees, and BIPOC communities from accessing opportunities.
+Today, in the very workforce, education, and immigration systems that our funding focuses on, structural racism and inequity persist, preventing many immigrants, refugees, and Black, Indigenous, and people of color (BIPOC) communities from accessing opportunities.

 Immigrants and refugees often face bigotry and xenophobia, which can exacerbate the structural barriers they may experience because of their race, ethnicity, gender, culture, religion, citizenship, and other identities.
 Our work must have an intersectional lens, as multiple identities interconnect and can compound the effects of inequity and bias.

 A core goal of the Fund is to support proximate leaders—leaders who come from the communities they serve and have direct experience or knowledge of the issues they seek to address—and organizations led and staffed by people with lived experience from the immigrant, refugee, and BIPOC communities they serve.